 I am delighted to have received today a spreadsheet from Ken Orpe the Derbyshire County Butterfly Recorder and have his consent to publish here.
 I have altered the presentation to include some title information that was only in the original accompanying email.
 All the data is faithful reproduced and very interesting.
 Also embedded in the spreadsheet, an invitation to a free event in March 2026, where you can train to become a Butterfly recorder.
 You can also use the spreadsheet list as a useful i-SPY book.

 My own recording historically has been on an ad-hoc basis and even those records have been welcomed on a spreadsheet which mirrors the preferred format to enable copying and pasting.
 Recording data points necessarily includes BNG data and all maps provided on this website include sufficient references to enable anyone to extrapolate BNG references to save your valuable time.
-No need to buy OS maps.
+No need to buy OS maps or carry a GPS device.

 26.01.2026